hidex7777/responsive_template/README.md

 # responsive_template

-responsive web template consists of htm, scss, grunt, coffee and some images
+responsive web template consists of html, scss, grunt, coffee and some images

 ----